Interpreter at Fort Matanzas

 the fort can be viewed in the distance from

-the dock at the visitor center, which also
+the dock at the visitor center.
+The park also

 Although the fort and ferry are not accessible